 - All purpose thread to match fabric

-- All purpose thread to match ribbon or use a transparent thread for an invisible finish
+- All purpose thread to match ribbon or use a clear monofilament thread for an invisible finish

 - See-through ruler